kwquan/COCO_2017/README.md

 ![alt text](https://github.com/kwquan/COCO_2017/blob/main/sample_text.png)

-Note that all box info values have to be scaled using image height/width
+Note that all box info values have to be scaled using image height/width. \
+Using the code provided in the notebook, the txt files for each image can be created & stored under their respective folders in 'label'.